-Staff and faculty cannot ask about the person's disability, require medical documentation, require a special identification card or training document for the dog, or ask that the dog perform a task.
+Staff and faculty cannot ask about the person's disability, require medical documentation, require a specialidentification card or training document for the dog, or ask that the dog perform a task.

 Allergies and fear of dogs are not valid reasons for denying access or refusing service.
 When a person who is allergic and a person who uses a service dog must spend time in the same room or facility, they both should be accommodated by assigning them, if possible, to different locations.
-Students should work directly with the Student Success Center regarding this and any other accommodation need.
+Students should work directly with Director of Accommodation Support and Counseling Services regarding this and any other accommodation need.

-Service animals must be harnessed, leashed or tethered, unless these devises interfere with the animal's work or the individual's disability prevents using these devices.
-In that case, the individual must maintain control of the animal through another effective control method.
+Service animals must be harnessed, leashed or tethered, unless these devices interfere with the animal's work or the individual's disability prevents using these devices.
+In that case, the individual must maintain control of the animalthrough another effective control method.

 Owners and/or users must abide by current city ordinances/laws pertaining to licensing and vaccination requirement for the service animal.
 It is the responsibility of the owner and/or user of the animal to know about these ordinances and/or laws.
-All owners and or users of the service animals are responsible to clean up after and properly dispose of waste.
+All owners and or users of the service animals are responsible to clean up after andproperly dispose of waste.